 (1) Effective duration is the approximate percentage change in price for a 100 basis point change in rates.
-An effective duration of 4.769 indicates that an interest rate increase of 1.0% would be expected to cause a 4.769% decrease in the value of the MBS in the Company's investment portfolio at December 31, 2016.
-An effective duration of 2.326 indicates that an interest rate increase of 1.0% would be expected to cause a 2.326% decrease in the value of the MBS in the Company's investment portfolio at December 31, 2015.
-These figures include the structured securities in the portfolio but do include the effect of the Company's funding cost hedges.
+An effective duration of 3.832 indicates that an interest rate increase of 1.0% would be expected to cause a 3.832% decrease in the value of the MBS in our investment portfolio at December 31, 2017.
+An effective duration of 4.769 indicates that an interest rate increase of 1.0% would be expected to cause a 4.769% decrease in the value of the MBS in our investment portfolio at December 31, 2016.
+These figures include the structured securities in the portfolio but do include the effect of our funding cost hedges.
 Effective duration quotes for individual investments are obtained from The Yield Book, Inc.

-The following table presents a summary of the Company's portfolio assets acquired during the years ended December 31, 2016 and 2015.
+The following table presents a summary of our portfolio assets acquired during the years ended December 31, 2017 and 2016.

-2016 2015 Weighted Weighted Total Cost Average Price Average Yield Total Cost Average Price Average Yield PT MBS \$ 133,100 \$ 110.31 2.42% \$ 25,410 \$ 109.45 2.49% Structured MBS 2,993 11.43 5.15% 987 8.18 10.23%
+2017 2016

+Weighted Average Weighted Average

+T otal Cost Av verage Price Yield Total Cost Av erage Price Yield

+PT MBS \$ 95,585 \$ 107.37 2.74% \$ 133,100 \$ 110.31 2.42%

+Structured MBS - - 2,993 11.43 5.15%

-The Company's portfolio of PT MBS is typically comprised of adjustable-rate MBS, fixed-rate MBS and hybrid adjustable-rate MBS.
-The Company generally seeks to acquire low duration assets that offer high levels of protection from mortgage prepayments provided they are reasonably priced by the market.
-Although the duration of an individual asset can change as a result of changes in interest rates, the Company strives to maintain a hedged PT MBS portfolio with an effective duration of less than 2.0.
-The stated contractual final maturity of the mortgage loans underlying the Company's portfolio of PT MBS generally ranges up to 30 years.
-However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from the Company's investments substantially.
+Our portfolio of PT MBS is typically comprised of adjustable-rate MBS, fixed-rate MBS and hybrid adjustable-rate MBS.
+We generally seek to acquire low duration assets that offer high levels of protection from mortgage prepayments provided they are reasonably priced by the market.
+Although the duration of an individual asset can change as a result of changes in interest rates, we strive to maintain a hedged PT MBS portfolio with an effective duration of less than 2.0.
+The stated contractual final maturity of the mortgage loans underlying our portfolio of PT MBS generally ranges up to 30 years.
+However, the effect of prepayments of the underlying mortgage loans tends to shorten the resulting cash flows from our investments substantially.
 Prepayments occur for various reasons, including refinancing of underlying mortgages and loan payoffs in connection with home sales.

-The duration of the Company's IO and IIO portfolio will vary greatly depending on the structural features of the securities.
+The duration of our IO and IIO portfolio will vary greatly depending on the structural features of the securities.
 While prepayment activity will always affect the cash flows associated with the securities, the interest only nature of IO's may cause their durations to become extremely negative when prepayments are high, and less negative when prepayments are low.
 Prepayments affect the durations of IIO's similarly, but the floating rate nature of the coupon of IIOs (which is inversely related to the level of one month LIBOR) cause their price movements - and model duration - to be affected by changes in both prepayments and one month LIBOR - both current and anticipated levels.
 As a result, the duration of IIO securities will also vary greatly.

-Prepayments on the loans underlying the Company's MBS can alter the timing of the cash flows from the underlying loans to the Company.
-As a result, the Company gauges the interest rate sensitivity of its assets by measuring their effective duration.
+Prepayments on the loans underlying our MBS can alter the timing of the cash flows received by us.
+As a result, we gauge the interest rate sensitivity of its assets by measuring their effective duration.
 While modified duration measures the price sensitivity of a bond to movements in interest rates, effective duration captures both the movement in interest rates and the fact that cash flows to a mortgage related security are altered when interest rates move.
 Accordingly, when the contract interest rate on a mortgage loan is substantially above prevailing interest rates in the market, the effective duration of securities collateralized by such loans can be quite low because of expected prepayments.